 The value of generics comes from having a single piece of code that supports some behaviour in a type independent manner.
 This simplifies development and maintenance of the code, and assists in the understanding of the code during review and maintenance, by providing the same behaviour for all types with which it is instantiated.

-Problems arise when the use of a generic actually makes the code harder to understand during review and maintenance, by not providing consistent behaviour.
+Problems arise when the use of a generic actual makes the code harder to understand during review and maintenance, by not providing consistent behaviour.

 In most cases, the generic definition will have to make assumptions about the types with which it can legally be instantiated.
 For example, a sort function requires that the elements to be sorted can be copied and compared.
 If these assumptions are not met, the result is likely to be a compiler error.
 Where ‘misuse’ of a generic leads to a compiler error, this can be regarded as a development issue, and not a software vulnerability.